TheMaster1127/HTH/README.md

 - Increment (e.g., `var++`)
 - Simple dynamically function calls.
 Example: `func%num%()` cant do `%num%func()` also not `func%num%name()` you can only have one `%var%` at the end.
 - Assignment operators (`:=`, `.=`, `+=`, `-=`, `*=`)
-- Comments (Note: Comments might be translated in some cases)
+- Comments dont use comments in the same line as the code (Note: Comments might be translated in some cases)

 Some features that haven't been fully tested but should work include: